openpathsampling/openpathsampling/docs/topics/data_objects.rst

 Engines with specific needs may include other features.
 For example, wavefunction information might be included for an engine based on *ab initio* dynamics.
+For other features, see the documentation for the specific OPS engine wrapper.

 Snapshots and trajectories generated using the OPS OpenMM engine can be easily converted to `MDTraj <http://mdtraj.org>`_ trajectories with the :meth:`openpathsampling.engines.openmm.tools.trajectory_to_mdtraj` method.
 From there, one can use all analysis tools in MDTraj, as well is its ability to write trajectories to many file formats for input to other analysis programs.
-In addition, you can use MDTraj as a gateway to other libraries: for example, its integration with `nglview <https://github.com/arose/nglview/>`_ can be used for molecular structure visualization.
+In addition, you can use MDTraj as a gateway to other libraries: for example, its integration with `nglview
+<https://github.com/arose/nglview/>`_ can be used for molecular structure
+visualization.